Kim@BirthingDays.com | 541-733-4002

 Clutch or Football Hold:

 This is great for moms who have had a c-section or mom has large breasts, flat or inverted nipples, or a strong letdown.
 This is also a great position for babies who like to be in a more upright position when they nurse.

 Cross Cradle or Transitional Hold:

-This position works really well for premature babies or babies with a weak suck because this give the baby extra head support and may help with baby staying latched.
+This position works really well for premature babies or babies with a weak suck because this gives the baby extra head support and may help with baby staying latched.

-This is the most common used hold because it tends to be the most comfortable for mom and baby.
+This is the most commonly used hold because it tends to be the most comfortable for mom and baby.

 Laid Back Hold:

-This give baby a chance to be more in control of what is happening.
-You will be able to relax a little more in this position since you will be laying back either in a recliner. on a couch or in a bed.
+This gives baby a chance to be more in control of what is happening.
+You will be able to relax a little more in this position since you will be laying back or in a recliner. on a couch or in a bed.

 This too is a great position for moms who have had a c-section.
 This position allows you to rest while the baby breastfeeds.